gothinkster/kotlin-spring-realworld-example-app/readme.md

 # Kotlin

-I've been using Kotlin for some time, but I'm no expert, so feel free to contribute and modify the code to make it more idiomatic !
+I've been using Kotlin for some time, but I'm no expert, so feel free to contribute and modify the code to make it more idiomatic!